by Bartosz Milewski, a member of the D design team

 The universal reason I've heard from the turncoats was “productivity.”
-The consensus seems to be that programmers are more productive using Java, C#, Ruby, or Python then they are using C++.
+The consensus seems to be that programmers are more productive using Java, C#, Ruby, or Python than they are using C++.

 What are the major impediments to productive programming in C++?